-Kevin McDonald is a member of the GPU and was Project Manager for the Fit for Practice in the Genetics Era work.
+Kevin McDonald is a member of the GPU.
 Kevin has a background in quantitative research methods and manages the GPU web pages, preparing material for publication, editing and updating.

 “The stories contain some powerful messages.
 For the carers particularly, there is the endless repetition of caring tasks, accompanied by the knowledge that in some cases there is no cure, things will never get better, and indeed might get worse.
 Yet those carers have found the strength to write or talk about their experiences, so that others may benefit from what they have lived through.”

 Dr Juping Yu is a Post-doctoral Research Fellow at the Genomics Policy Unit.
 Juping has a research background in qualitative methods and has a particular interest in cultural aspects in healthcare services and education.

 “Each story is unique.
 The stories have touched me in various ways and greatly enhanced my understanding of the impact that genetics can have on people’s everyday lives.
 They also remind me how important it is for healthcare professionals to be empathetic when caring for people with genetic concerns, especially for young people and those from minority ethnic groups.”